 Conclusion

 For individuals wondering how to plan the handling of their assets and end-of-life needs once they become incapacitated or pass on, an estate planning checklist is an effective way of going about it.
-State estate laws are used to govern the writing of an estate planning checklist.
-Ordinarily, an estate planning checklist will outline how one wishes their medical, financial, and transfer of assets to be handled.
+State estate laws are used to govern the writing of this checklist.
+Ordinarily, this checklist will outline how one wishes their medical, financial, and transfer of assets to be handled.
 This involves selecting a medical agent, which is done through a living will, medical power of attorney, or a caregiver agreement.
 Finances are addressed through a Durable power of attorney.
 Transfer of assets is addressed by making a list of assets, selecting the beneficiaries, and indicating if a trust or will is used.
-An estate planning should be witnessed and notarized.
+Estate planning should be witnessed and notarized.